cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

 One of the first thing you should notice, the name of the method starts with the key word test.
 This is a <b>must do</b>, it allows `OJTest` to know which methods are running tests.

 As you can see, we advice to seperate your test in three different parts.
-The first one is about the environement you want to use for your test, the second is the action you want to realize and the third one is the result you want to test.
+The first one is about the environement you want to use for your test, the second is the action you want to realize and the third one is the result you want to check.

 Also we advice to test one only thing per test.
 This will help you and your team when a test will fail in the future.
 And they will !